 To improve the hooking ratio on his jig, Biffle makes a key adjustment to ensure that the odds are more in his favor.
 "Out of the package, I will always cut the weedguard off right at the point of the hook," Biffle explains.
 "I'll fan the guard just to figure out where the point of the hook will be and cut it off right there.
 When I run my finger across the weedguard, I want the hook to be able to stick me."

 Regardless of the situation, Biffle gets his scissors out each time he ties a new jig onto his line.
 "I cut every one of the brushguards after taking them out of the package," Biffle admits.
 "If you find that you're getting hung up quite a bit, all you have to do is press the guard forward a little bit, and it will protect the hook enough to keep from getting hung up quite so much."
+While fanning the weedguard will certainly limit most snags, he urges anglers to avoid doing so unless it's absolutely needed.

 "I try to leave the weedguard in pretty much the position it's in when I get it out of the box," Biffle maintains.
 "If you cut that guard where the end of the hook is, you won't generally have to mess with fanning it out."
 Lure manufacturers use various densities in their weedguard composition.
 For best results, Biffle uses the touch test.
 "I prefer a weedguard that's between medium and soft," he says.
 "I want the guard to be soft enough that when I run my finger down it, I can feel the hook.
 Otherwise, I just feel like I'm going to be missing too many bites."